crashfort/SourceDemoRender/ReadMe.md

 			Multiply the frame size with the buffer size to one that fits you.
 			<br/><br/>
-			The frame buffer queue will only build up and fall behind when the encoding is taking too long, consider not using too low of a profile.
+			The frame buffer queue will only build up and fall behind when the encoding is taking too long, consider not using too low of a preset.
 Under normal circumstances this should not be an issue.
             <br/><br/>
             Source is a 32 bit process which limits the available RAM between 2 - 4 GB.
 In worst case scenario, a full buffer of 384 at 1280x720 would use 1 GB while 1920x1080 would use 2.2 GB.
             <br/><br/>